The Virasoro structure and the scattering matrix for Liouville conformal field theory: Liouville operators

 This last fact can be checked by considering the expression \eqref{defHv}: one has ${\bf L}_n^0e^{-\beta \rho}= e^{-\beta \rho}({\bf L}_n^0-i\beta\rho'{\bf A}_n)$ (and similarly for $\tilde{{\bf L}}_n^0e^{-\beta \rho}$) and ${\bf L}_n^0,{\bf A}_n$ are bounded as maps $\cD(\cQ)\to \cD'(\cQ)$, while $e^{\beta \rho}{\bf H}e^{-\beta \rho}=\mathbf{H} -\tfrac{\beta^2}{2}(\rho'(c))^2+\tfrac{\beta}{2} \rho''(c)+\beta \rho'(c)\pl_{c}$ and all terms in the RHS are bounded from $\mc{D}(\mc{Q})$ to $\mc{D}'(\mc{Q})$. \end{proof}

-Next, we show that the action of $\bH_\bv$ on Liouville descendants can be written as a Poisson transform of the action of ${\bf H}_{\bv}^0$ on descendants of the free field. \begin{lemma} Under the assumptions of Corollary \ref{cor:cts}, we have the following limit in $e^{-\beta \rho}\mc{D}'(\mc{Q})$
+Next, we show that the action of $\bH_\bv$ on Liouville descendants can be written in terms of the action of ${\bf H}_{\bv}^0$ on descendants of the free field using the limit \eqref{defdescendantsbis}: in other words, the Poisson operator intertwines these actions. \begin{lemma} Under the assumptions of Corollary \ref{cor:cts}, we have the following limit in $e^{-\beta \rho}\mc{D}'(\mc{Q})$

 where $\bv_t=e^tv(e^{-t}z)\del_z$.
 Similarly, if $\bv$ is a polynomial then

 In particular, for all $n\in\Z$,

 \end{lemma}